craftcms/docs/docs/.artifacts/cms/5.x/config-general.md

 </div>

 Whether CSRF values should be injected via JavaScript for greater cache-ability.
+This setting can be overridden by passing an `async` option into the `csrfInput()` function.

 ::: code
 ```php Static Config